pawelkaczor/pawelkaczor.github.com/_posts/reactive-ddd/reactive-business-processes.md

 #### Message flow - the complete picture

 After the initial event has been received and processed by the Process Manager, the business process instance gets started.
-The business process will continue, driven by the events, that will be emitted after the commands, issued by the Process Manager, get processed in the responsible Command Offices.
+The business process will continue, driven by the events.
+The events will be emitted as soon as the commands, issued by the Process Manager, get processed in the responsible Command Offices.

 The following diagram visualizes the flow of the commands and events within the system that occurs when the business process is running.